jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # App Discovery Policy

 These will scale as apps are added to MDA and users navigate to them.
 The MDA catalogue is large and grows everyday, this is a much more scaleable way to block, if apps are required then sanction them as needed or auto-stick into monitor and review.
 That is to say you don't need to wait for apps to be discovered you can manually unsanction apps before they are even discovered.
+If you want ideas of what to manually unsanction check out the [MDA baseline Folder](https://github.com/jkerai1/SoftwareCertificates/tree/main/Bulk-IOC-CSVs/MDA/MDA-BlockScript-Baseline#going-further)

 ## Auto Block Risky apps